Homestays

 Pork Chien: Homestay owner (D)

-Homestay details: In Banteay Chhmar Lech village west of Banteay Chhmar Temple about 300m from the temple moat.
-There is a lovely garden and visitor sitting area.
-The owner sleeps downstairs.
+Homestay details:Along a village road in Lech Village, west of Banteay Chhmar Temple about 300m from the temple moat.

 • 2 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…(Can arrange an extra bed outside a bedroom, if needed)

-• Western-style toilet with concrete floor and tiles (share toilet)
+• Western-style toilet and shower (share bathroom)

 • Parking: car, motorcycle, minibus/van

-Khim Rambo: Homestay owner (E)
+Sril Som: Homestay owner (E)

-• Western-style toilet with concrete floor and tiles (share toilet)
+• Western-style toilet and shower (share bathroom)

-• Hammocks to relax in
+• Hammocks to relax in; table and chairs

 Siev Sem & Nil Loeun: Homestay owner (F)